 Maintaining the Ferment

 I’ve been using my liquid a lot, so once the water level gets down to around half, I’ve been adding water and a spoonful of honey, and in about 12 hours, it has been ready for use again as it fizzed up.
 Once the fruit got really mushy, I transferred the liquid to a new Kilner jar through a strainer to catch the fruit and any large particles.
 I then filled the jar up with water and added a spoonful of honey.
-According to Paul Barker I can continue to use this liquid for another week.
+According to Paul Barker I can continue to use this liquid for another week if left at room temp.

 What About After Botanical Water Has Been Used Up or Expired?